enyeartc/capstone1/README.md

 ![image info](images/pricess.png)

 Visualized below are NaN values.
-Notice data at the end for 4 years that would need to removed since it takes 4 years to fully vest, the zebra pattern in middle column is becasue of weekends and holidays this will be removed when compressed to weekly mean prices.
+Notice data at the end for 4 years that would need to removed since it takes 4 years to fully vest, the zebra pattern in middle column is because of weekends and holidays this will be removed when compressed to weekly mean prices.
 ![image info](images/msnoAllRows.png)
 After collapsing the data, data is clean and ready to model

 ![image info](images/msnoSubset.png)

-The total rows was 270 weeks of data to analize.
+The total rows was 270 weeks of data to analyze.
 Of this data the choice of Options was 166 out of the 270 which is 61%.
 If you look at row 2 you can see what this model will attempt to capture, we want to predict the Future mean based on the current mean and moving average.
 These will be used in the model.

 1    166 Pick Options
 0    104 Pick RSU's